Interview Prep: Gearing Up for the Interview

 Depending on the role that you are being evaluated for, there are multiple steps in our interview process.
 Throughout this process, a corporate recruiter will serve as your single point of contact.
 Your recruiter will keep you informed of next steps and advised of your status.

-This is the first step on your journey to a career with Red Clay.
+For experienced candidates, this is the first step on your journey to a career with Red Clay.
 A recruiter typically conducts a 30-60 minute phone conversation to get to know you, your objectives, and determine the next steps for employment at Red Clay Consulting.
 Remote candidates often have multiple phone interviews with additional members of the Red Clay interviewing team.

 The online personality assessment asks you situational questions as well as some basic logic questions.
 You should complete this exam in a quiet setting and answer as truthfully and accurately as possible.
 The amount of time you take on the exam will impact your results.
 This exam is completed online and takes about 45 minutes.